prototypefund/Digital_Bargeld-docs/api-mint.rst

   **Response:**

   :status 200 OK:
-    The mint responds with a `MintKeysResponse`_ object.
+    The exchange responds with a `ExchangeKeysResponse`_ object.
 This request should virtually always be successful.

   **Details:**

-  .. _MintKeysResponse:
+  .. _ExchangeKeysResponse:
   .. code-block:: tsref

-    interface MintKeysResponse {
+    interface ExchangeKeysResponse {
-      // EdDSA master public key of the mint, used to sign entries in `denoms` and `signkeys`
+      // EdDSA master public key of the exchange, used to sign entries in `denoms` and `signkeys`
       master_public_key: EddsaPublicKey;

-      // Denomination offered by this mint.
+      // Denomination offered by this exchange.
       denoms: Denom[];

       // The date when the denomination keys were last updated.
       list_issue_date: string;

-      // Auditors of the mint.
+      // Auditors of the exchange.
       auditors: Auditor[];

-      // The mint's signing keys.
+      // The exchange's signing keys.
       signkeys: SignKey[];

       // compact EdDSA signature_ (binary-only) over the SHA-512 hash of the